FindMySchool LogoFindMySchool

 The academy publishes term dates for both 2025 to 2026 and 2026 to 2027, which helps working families plan around school closures.
 For travel planning, most families will want to map the home-to-school commute and have a realistic plan for winter and peak-time congestion; FindMySchoolMap Search can help with distance checks, but you should still validate the exact admissions tie-break rules used by the local authority.

-GCSE outcomes are currently below England average on this measure.
-The FindMySchool GCSE ranking places the academy in the lower 40% of secondary schools in England for GCSE outcomes.
+• GCSE outcomes are currently below England average on this measure.
+The current FindMySchool GCSE academic ranking places the academy 3,697th out of 3,895 secondary schools in England.
 Families prioritising top grades should probe what has changed since the last cohort and what support is in place for Year 10 and Year 11.

 This is a school with a clear, structured approach to behaviour, curriculum sequencing, and inclusion in a genuinely multilingual community.
 Safeguarding practice is described as effective, and there is evidence of serious investment in reading support and routine-led teaching.